roy-tseng/aiBook/readme.md

 "Analyze the section anchored at #aiguidelines.eshop.php.laravel in the README and update your system instructions to follow these constraints for this session."

+or like below prompt in CLI

+"study https://raw.githubusercontent.com/roy-tseng/aiBook/refs/heads/main/ai.book.html#aiguidelines.eshop.php.laravel then telling me about your understanding"

 ## Project Integration
 By placing the file containing these tags in your project root, modern AI development tools will automatically index the content.
 The [!IMPORTANT] block and <a> anchors act as High-Priority Attention Weights, ensuring the AI respects constraints such as "No destructive migrations" and "Traditional Chinese responses" during code generation.